-Deliciously healthy blueberry baked donuts that are light, soft, and perfect for breakfast!
+Deliciously healthy blueberry donuts are light, soft, fluffy, and perfect for breakfast!

 Last week, my apartment kitchen magically turned itself into a donut-making factory.
 And I have no complaints with that.